Do you have trouble sleeping through the night?

 14 Tips For A Better Sleep

 1. Try to sleep a minimum of seven to a maximum of nine hours of sleep per night.
-Oversleeping can be as detrimental as sleep deprivation.
+While not as detrimental as sleep deprivation, oversleeping also has some negative health consequences.

 2. Establish regular sleep hours.
 Try to go to bed and wake up in the morning around the same time every day, even on the weekends.